derkdoel/derkdoel/README.md

 # Hi, I’m Derk

-###### I'm an Artificial Intelligence master student at Utrecht University with a particular interest in Deep Learning and Evolutional Algorithms.
+###### I'm an Artificial Intelligence masters student at Utrecht University with a particular interest in Deep Learning and Evolutional Algorithms.

 <p>
   <a href="https://www.linkedin.com/in/derkdoel/" rel="nofollow noreferrer">